-While per suing your masters or doctoral degree in a foreign country is quite expensive, there is no need to worry, with sufficient planning and effort from your side, you can make use of the multiple financial assistance opportunities available to you from a number of different sources.
+While pursuing your masters or doctoral degree in a foreign country is quite expensive, there is no need to worry, with sufficient planning and effort from your side, you can make use of the multiple financial assistance opportunities available to you from some different sources.
 By making use of these funding opportunities, you can make your ambition far more affordable and achievable.

 TYPES OF FINANCIAL ASSISTANCE: